 NQM Tip for kid’s ‘read gift‘, ‘need gift,’ and ‘wear gift‘: I LOVE (and I mean LOVE) the book “What Do You Do With An Idea?“ It is such a great thought-provoking book for kids (and for some adults too!).
 I gave the set of “What Do You Matters” books by Kobi Yamada to a friend this year and got raves.
 Reina’s also getting the North Face Mittens shown as her ‘need gift’ which might get eye rolls from some kids but since she’s super into playing outside in cold weather, she’ll actually love them.
 The Bear Cub pajamas for her ‘wear gift’ are so dang cute!
 They have matching adults versions too BTW.

-For future years, I’d suggest you try the NQM gift-giving formula above.
-And if you’d like to give more than just those few, try our Advent tradition too.
+It’s the perfect solution if you’d like to give more than just the wear-read-need-want items!
 We like giving a mix of smaller and bigger as well as homemade and store-bought gifts so decided long ago to give Advent gifts.

 Advent allows us to give all the gifts we want but in a more gratitude-based, enjoyable way.
 They get a single gift a day starting December 1st which gives them time to appreciate it and enjoy it to the fullest before the next day’s gift.
 The other bonus to this is that even the small and inexpensive gifts are appreciated!